gisbill/ProutsNeck/README.md

 ProutsNeck
 ==========
-Site for development related to the Prouts Neck History Project.
+Site for development and code related to the Prouts Neck History Project.